gbzan/Geant4--poly-capillary/README.md

 # Geant4--poly-capillary
 Simulation of poly-capillary
-This is a code that bases on GEANT4 Plane to simulate of poly-capillary
+This is a code that bases on GEANT4 Plane to simulate X-Ray Transportation in poly-capillary